On the beach

 Sea turtle nesting season takes place from May 1-Oct.
 31 on Southwest Florida beaches.
 On nesting beaches, light from waterfront properties can disorient nesting female turtles and their young, which emerge at night and use dim natural light to find the sea.
 Also, beach furniture, trash and other obstacles can impede sea turtles and their young.

-Here are some “do and don’t” tips to keep our beaches turtle-friendly:
+Here are some additional “do and don’t” tips from Mote Marine Laboratory to keep our beaches turtle-friendly:

 - DO stay away from sea turtle nests marked with yellow stakes and tape, and seabird nesting zones that are bounded by ropes.

 - DO remain quiet and observe from a distance if you encounter a nesting sea turtle or hatchlings

 - DO close drapes after dark and stack beach furniture at the dune line or, ideally, remove it from the beach